 Hologram technology is starting to slowly impact our lives more and more.
 Medical students are now being taught using new “mixed-reality” training that involves them learning from life-like holograms.

 The entertainment industry has also jumped on the hologram bandwagon, performers can now be beamed around the world or even into a mobile game.

 The developments made in hologram technology have led to many industries now taking advantage of them.
 But what exactly are holograms, how are these industries utilising this technology and are there alternatives that you could benefit from?
 Keep reading to find out.

 Holograms and how they work

-Now that we’ve got a better idea of how holograms technology work, let’s take a look at the areas most impacted by hologram:
+Now that we’ve got a better idea of how hologram technology works, let’s take a look at the areas most impacted by holograms:

 The healthcare industry

 Doctors and patients alike will benefit from radical new applications of holograms in the medical industry.
 The type of data provided by modern imaging techniques such as MRI and CAT scans can be easily translated into digital information.
 Traditionally, doctors have viewed this data on computer screens in 2D slices.
 Medical hologram technology will allow a complete 3D visualisation of internal organs and body parts.
 This will allow doctors a greater ability to examine diseases and injuries in individual patients and will lead to more accurate diagnoses.

 This technology can also be used in the new field of surgical pre-planning.
 Prior to making the first incision, the surgeon can fully visualise the entire course of the operation.
 By understanding exactly what precise cuts are to be made, the chances of a successful outcome are vastly improved.